FrontEndFoxes/curriculum/workshop/ch5.md

     v-model="phone"></v-text-field>
 ```

-Now you can enter only digits to the phone field and value has a nice format.
+Now you can enter only digits to the phone field and the value has a nice format.

+## Clear the Favorites List On Submit

-The last thing we want to achieve is to clear our cart on submitting the form.
-Go to the `store/store.js` and create a mutation for this (add this code to the `mutations` object:
+The last thing we want to achieve is to clear our favorites list on submitting the form.
+Go to the `store/store.js` and create a mutation for this by adding this code to the `mutations` object:

 ```
-clearCart(state) {
+clearFavorites(state) {
-    state.cart = [];
+    state.favorites = [];
 }
 ```

 Add an action to commit this mutation (and add it to `actions`):

 ```
-clearCart({ commit }) {
+clearFavorites({ commit }) {
-    commit("clearCart");
+    commit("clearFavorites");
 }
 ```